 - Try it again.
 And again.
 And again.
 After 2-3 tries it should become simple and delicious enough to actually serve to other people.

 - 1 can (400 g/14 oz) crushed tomatoes

 - ¼ teaspoon dried oregano, or more to taste

 - 150 g/5.3 oz (about 1 and ½ cups) shredded mozzarella cheese (or thin mozzarella discs)

 - Olive oil, for the crust

-- To make the pizza Preheat oven to the highest temperature (450F-500F) for one hour before baking.
+- To make the pizza Preheat oven to the highest temperature (450°F-500°F) for at least 30 minutes before baking.
 Set oven rack to the lowest position and place a baking stone on the rack.
 If you don’t have a baking stone, use an upturned baking sheet instead.

-- Spread tomato sauce evenly over dough, leaving a border around the edge.
-Sprinkle with cheese and add toppings of your choice.
+- Spread ¼ - ½ cup tomato sauce evenly over dough, leaving a border around the edge.
+Sprinkle with cheeses and add toppings of your choice.
 Brush the rim with olive oil.

-- Bake for 7-10 minutes, until cheese is bubbly and crust is golden brown and crispy.
+- Bake for 7-10 minutes until cheese is bubbly and crust is golden brown and crispy.
 To remove pizza from the oven, slide parchment paper with the pizza back onto the peel.
+Serve immediately.